 Edit: Several bloggers have written to me to ask if they could use the Body Snark Free Zone image on their own sites, and the answer is yes!
 To get an easily embeddable copy of the image, just go you here: So You Want to Make Your Website a Body Snark Free Zone

-Today’s blog post has been four months in the making, pretty much ever since the last article I wrote on body image and body snark back in December.
+Today’s blog post has been four months in the making, pretty much ever since the last article I wrote on body image and body snark.
 Making a stand on something is always scary, because you never know how people will react.
 But when something’s been on my mind for a couple hundred days… well, then maybe that means it’s time to say it out loud.

-From the very beginning, I’ve wanted The Lingerie Addict to be a place women could find information about lingerie that’s relevant and accessible to them.
-I truly believe every woman — no matter her size, age, or budget — deserves gorgeous lingerie, and I want my readers to feel that when they visit.
+From the very beginning, I’ve wanted The Lingerie Addict to be a place people could find information about lingerie that’s relevant and accessible to them.
+I truly believe every person — no matter their size, age, or budget — deserves gorgeous lingerie, and I want my readers to feel that when they visit.

 Starting today, The Lingerie Addict is a body snark free zone.